Photo of András Szigeti

 PhD, Central European University, 2008

-I am a member of the Metaphysics and Collectivity Research Group working in the intersection between metaphysics, mereology, social ontology, philosophy of action and moral philosophy.
-The group's research focuses the nature of collectives and social entitites, such as organizations, associations, and informally organized groups.
+I am a member of a Research Group taht explores metaphysics, mereology, social ontology, philosophy of action, and moral philosophy.
+We examines the nature of collectives and social entities such as organizations, associations, and informal groups.

 The Metaphysics and Collectivity Research Group